Carreau/phd-dissertation/parts/part3.rst

 bead : :math:`\partial u = -\partial x/ \partial d_c` in which the minus sign reflect the choice of the coordinate system: a decrease in :math:`x` with a positive Young's modulus |E| should lead to an increase of the exerted force.
-The localy felt Young's modulus at the distance |dc| is then
+The locally felt Young's modulus at the distance |dc| is then

 .. _eq-E: